martinmicunda/martinmicunda.github.io/_drafts/conditional-module-loading-with-systemjs.md

 import {Service, Inject} from '../../../ng-decorators';
 ```

-All previous steps describe development workflow when you are developing your application but by in the end of day you want to create production code which mean create a bundle with SystemJS Builder.
+All previous steps describe development workflow when you are developing your application but by at the end of day you want to create production code which mean create a bundle with SystemJS Builder.
 SFX bundles do support conditional builds but they work little a bit differently than conditions in development workflow.
 There is open ticket [#311](https://github.com/systemjs/builder/issues/311) to support multiple conditional variations.
 So for now you need to add conditions like is show in below gulp bundle task:

 ```js
 gulp.task('bundle', ['jshint'], (cb) => {